mani-u4444/devops-hub/README.md

-This Repo will contain all the documents submitted on slack (Technie horizon)
+This Repo contains all the documents submitted on slack (Technie horizon)